SAP-samples/btp-developer-guide-cap/documentation/remote-service/deploy/cf/deploy-to-cf.md

 ## Usage scenario

-Deploy the project to Cloud Foundry using the MTA build file
+Deploy the project to Cloud Foundry using the MTA build file.

 ## Prerequisites

-* You have prepared the project for productive usage
+* You have prepared the project for productive usage.

 ## Content
 Extend the existing MTA build file with the settings for SAP S/4HANA Cloud extension service.